deeplearning4j/deeplearning4j/programmingguide/dl4j_intro_process.md

 (https://deeplearning4j.org/overview#datavec)

-Transforming data into numbers.
+Transforming data such as images, text and time series into multi-dimensional arrays, or tensors.
+We speak about vectorizing data, but with our pre-processing tools are are actually turning that input data into a tensor.

-DataVec is a set of DeepLearning4j tools for turning raw data, such as images, video, audio, text and time series, into feature vectors for Neural Networks.
-Use these tools for ingesting, cleaning, joining, scaling, normalizing and transforming the data prior to performing any sort of analysis.
+DataVec is a library of ETL tools built by the Skymind team for turning raw data, such as images, video, audio, text and time series, into data structures that neural networks can train on and understand.
+Use these tools for ingesting, cleaning, joining, scaling, normalizing and transforming the data before neural net training.

 ## Processing Data

-Track and read meta data from arrays of rows and columns.
+Track and read metadata from arrays of rows and columns.

 Preprocessor for NN, features that will be in NN, track and read meta data what row/column.
 Collecting from various data sources, ex 2 files systems on disk somewhere and databases somewhere and columns from db that were public, create mixed, >> normalize it, preprocess >> all helped by dataVec. in a program that is coherent to ETL.